-Maryam Aghamiri.
-Born on February 12, 1973.
-She had lost both her parents when she was a child.
-This cold void in her life was warmed up by her siblings, especially by a sister that had become like a mom to her.
-Later, she’d be a kind grandma to Shahzad.
-Maryam studied accounting and got a job in Khuzestan’s Water and Electricity Department.
-They remember her as a competent and honest civil servant.
-After they got married, Shahrokh went on to work at the Sama University campus in Ahvaz, at Azad University in Shooshtar and Masjed Soleiman, heading both universities’ electrical engineering departments.
-Six years later, they moved to Canada.
-It was there that their lovely daughter, Shahzad, came into being.
+Maryam Aghamiri was born on February 12th, 1973.
+She lost her father and mother as a child.
+The coldness of her world was warmed by the presence of her siblings, especially by one sister who played the role of a mother to her and, later, a kind grandmother to Shahzad.
+Maryam, a trained accountant, worked in the Khuzestan Water and Electricity Department.
+They remember her as a competent and honest employee.
+After their marriage, Shahrokh worked at SAMA University campus in Ahvaz, at Azad1 Universities in Shooshtar and Masjed Soleiman, heading these universities’ electrical engineering departments.
+Six years later, they immigrated to Canada again.
+That is where their sweet daughter Shahzad was born.

 Their family of three now lies in a cold grave.
-They are still holding one another in an embrace; this time, an eternal embrace.
+They are still holding one another in an eternal embrace.